 Finding 3: The Renewal Petition contains reasonably comprehensive descriptions of required elements.

-The Renewal Petition contains detailed and comprehensive descriptions of required elements in Education Code 47605, subdivision ©, as follows:
+The Renewal Petition contains detailed and comprehensive descriptions of required elements in Education Code 47605, subdivision (c), as follows:

 Educational Program.
 As addressed in Finding 1, the Renewal Petition provides a reasonably comprehensive description of the Educational Program.